Packaged Food ReviewHealthy Eating GuidelinesSuper FoodsHealth and NutritionNutrition 101Weightloss DietNutrition Newsletter

 • Prevent hunger during your workout

-Pre-workout Snack Guidelines
+Pre-Workout Snack Guidelines

 Food preferences for pre-workout snacks will vary depending on the individual, type of exercise and level of intensity.
 For example, endurance athletes can often eat more during a long slow cycle when their heart rate is lower, than while running or training at a higher heart rate.
 Experiment with the following guidelines to help determine an appropriate snack for you.
 Choose a snack that: